ave-llan/linux-server-setup/how-to/install-postgres-and-configure.md

     `postgres` is the default superuser for PostgreSQL, so we will need to run the `createuser` command as postgres using `sudo -u postgres`.
     Then call `createuser` with the following flags:
-    - `-D` will allow the user to create databases.
+    - `-d` will allow the user to create databases.
     - `-P` will issue a prompt to create a password.
     ```
-    sudo -u postgres createuser {username} -D -P
+    sudo -u postgres createuser {username} -d -P
     ```